Tools & Knowledge

 ”This is the customer service documentation.
 Every thing here is the ground truth and this documentation is kept up to date.
 If you found some information here to answer a request, you can answer with confidence.”

-And then add another “Search” action and select your Intercom connection to give it access to some specific categories of conversations, and say:
+And then add another “Search” action and select your Intercom Connection to give it access to some specific categories of conversations, and say:

 ”This contains the closed Intercom conversations with your members.
 Keep in mind that especially if the conversation is old our process might have changed, and it concerns only a single member.
 The data in the Intercom notes are usually relevant, it’s usually that the customer service person asked help from a more experience colleague.”